tstone/sitemap-checker/README.md

 ### Usage ###

 Run the script from the command line.
 The first argument is the domain to check.
 The second argument is the delay in seconds between requests.
+The [delay] argument is optional.
+It defaults to 1 second.

 	$ ruby check.rb [domain] [delay]

 #### Example #####

 	$ ruby check.rb example.com 5

+### Tests ###

+Todo: Add them.